 On the PCB side, you would move over to the PCB Footprint and 3D model information data.
 The data is used to verify routing and mechanical requirements.
 This is also the point when a mechanical engineer would join the party and start his or her work.

 Maintenance and Version Control

-The final area when looking at the definition is maintenance, revision tracking, and version control.
+The final area when looking at the definition is maintenance, revision history tracking, and version control.
 Since most data used in a PCB project is dynamic (vs. static), the data does change.
 That means there must be a plan in place to determine what changes have occurred and how they affect the update process in the database.
-This way, your data stays relevant to the company’s needs as well as the ever-changing industry of electronics.
+This way, your data stays relevant to the company’s needs as well as the ever-changing electronics industry.

 Any solution needs to collate data, both static and dynamic, from diverse sources into a single source of truth that designers can rely on being up-to-date and accurate.
 Automating this process to minimize data management overheads and eliminate human error is essential.
 This requires connecting to the supply chain, enforcing a source of verified component data, and implementing an integrated version control system in the design process.